braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 {% tabs %}
 {% tab Snowflake %}
+1. Set up the source data and required resources in your Snowflake environment
-1. Create a new connected source in the Braze dashboard.
+2. Create a new connected source in the Braze dashboard
-2. Retrieve the public key provided in the Braze dashboard and [append it to the Snowflake user for authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth.html).
+3. Retrieve the public key provided in the Braze dashboard and [append it to the Snowflake user for authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth.html)
-3. Test the integration
+4. Test the integration
-4. Use the connected source to create one or more CDI Segments
+5. Use the connected source to create one or more CDI Segments
 {% endtab %}
 {% endtabs %}